Some Common Conversation Mistakes

 Bragging / trying to shoehorn your positive qualities into the conversation

-There's blatant, gaudy bragging and then there's the more common variation of forcing your 'selling points' into the discussion.
+There's blatant, gaudy bragging and then there's the more common variation of forcing your "selling points" into the discussion.
 That's usually motivated by the belief that you have to impress people to get them to like you.
-If you're subtle about bringing up your strengths no one may notice, but if they catch on they'll see you as trying too hard.
+If you're subtle about bringing up your strengths no one may notice, but if they catch on they can see you as trying too hard.
 It's best to let your accomplishments come up naturally, rather than being in a rush to let everyone know about them.

-You can unintentionally come across as bragging if you're more accomplished in an area than the person you're talking to, and it's one they're sensitive about.
+You can unintentionally come across as bragging if you're more accomplished in an area than whomever you're talking to, and it's one they're sensitive or competitive about.
 From your perspective you're just straightforwardly talking about your life, but they may see you as rubbing their nose in the fact that you're more successful than them.
-Try to be aware of these disparities and downplay your achievements if you need to (but don't go too far and falsely portray yourself as having it just as hard as someone else if that obviously isn't true).
+Try to be aware of these disparities and downplay your achievements if you need to (but don't go too far and falsely portray yourself as having it just as hard as them if that obviously isn't true).

 One-upping

-One of the more infamous conversation mistakes.
-Sometimes you can one-up someone accidentally when you're just trying to relate to their experience by mentioning one of your own, but yours is 'better'.
+Another of the more infamous conversation mistakes.
+Sometimes you can one-up someone accidentally when you're just trying to relate to their experience by mentioning one of your own, but yours is "better".
 Try to get a sense of why someone brought a point up.
-If they're proud of themselves and are looking for admiration and a pat on the back, then you'll annoy them if you 'top' them.
+If they're proud of themselves and are looking for admiration and a pat on the back, then you'll annoy them if you top their story.

 Trying to force a dynamic